 MOV (Metal Oxide Varistor)

-Component used to protect electronic circuitry from voltage transients.
+The component used to protect electronic circuitry from voltage transients.

 MSD (MOST SIGNIFICANT DIGIT)

 A technique that allows different input (or output) signals to use the same lines at different times, controlled by an external signal.
 Multiplexing is used to save on wiring and I/O ports.